 OK, enough of my bullshit.
 Here are some facts.
 “D.M.S.R.”
 (Dance, Music, Sex, Romance) is the fifth track on Prince’s 1982 classic 1999.
 Strangely, when 1999 was originally released on CD “D.M.S.R.” was left off of the album because the entire double album wouldn’t fit on a 74-minute CD.
 When CDs increased to 80 minutes the song was re-added.
 All I know is I would’ve been PISSED to get a disc of 1999 without “D.M.S.R.”
 I’m not sure which song I would’ve left off, but it wouldn’t have been that one.
 That might be a good debate someday: If you had to remove one song from (insert album name here) which one would it be?

 “D.M.S.R.” is great early-80’s Prince.
 Fun, funky, kind of nasty, a few cringeworthy lyrics.
 It checks all the boxes.
-I give it a 4.5 out of 5 stars and would encourage you to play it at a party, bar, disco, club, barbecue, pool, or anywhere you want to have fun.
+I encourage you to play it at a party, bar, disco, club, barbecue, pool, or anywhere you want to have fun.